Skip to content

 Said to have been created in 1906 by Salvator Lupo, owner of Central Grocery (still in operation today) , versions of the large, round loaf had been known in Sicily for centuries.
 The bread, not the sandwich.

-Whether it's next baked toasty hot or left room temp to serve is a matter of preference.
-Some believe the sandwich must always first be pressed for a period of time under a weight in either case.
+Whether it's baked toasty hot or left room temp to serve is a matter of preference.
+Some believe the sandwich must always first be pressed under a weight for a period of time, in either case.

 When it comes to purchasing, you can pretty much count on being able to buy a half sandwich as well as a whole anywhere you go.